scode/arch4ec2/README.md

 Note that the use of /dev/sda (rather than /dev/xvda) is intentional, as that is how it appears to the early pv-grub boot environment at EC2.
-The aki in the example is the 32 bit pv-grub aki supplised by amazon for use on volumes with root fs on the first partition.
+The aki in the example is the 32 bit pv-grub aki supplied by amazon for use on volumes with root fs on the first partition.